 The Haydn Scale has also been identified as a recommended resource for improving teacher-training relating to pupil behaviour by the Department of Education (DfE) and the National College for Teachers and Leadership (NCTL).
 Haydn's research has had an impact on public and policy debates about the extent to which behaviour is a problem in UK schools, with extensive media coverage.

-The World Association of Lesson Studies (WALS), also based in CARE is an association in which teachers actively construct professional pedagogical knowledge.
+The World Association of Lesson Studies (WALS) is an association in which teachers actively construct professional pedagogical knowledge.

 Professor John Elliott has led this initiative as the Evaluator of Learning Studies in Hong Kong Schools from 2002 - 2008, then subsequently as President of the Association from 2008 - 2010.
 He is now Chief Editor of its Journal,the International Journal Lesson and Learning Studies, to which teachers frequently submit their research in many countries across the world, including Japan, Hong Kong,China, Singapore, Sweden, UK, Austria and Spain.